kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

   - MacOs:
        - python3 --version
        - pip3 --version
+You do not need to download Flask because it is manually listed in our requirements.txt.

 3. Run the application
 - Once dependencies are installed, the application can be launched with a standard .py file.
 Please proceed to "How to Start and Login"